ionic-team/ionic-framework/core/src/components/button/readme.md

 string

-When using a router, it specifies the transition direction when navigating a another page usign `href`.
+When using a router, it specifies the transition direction when navigating to another page using `href`.

 #### size